The Role Of The Family In Italian Culture: A Unique Perspective

 The family is a vital part of Italian society and culture.
 The family unit has undergone significant changes over the past few decades, with families becoming more diverse and inclusive.
 The father’s traditional role as the head of the family has diminished in recent years.

-The role of the mother in the family has increased in importance, and it is no longer seen as unimportant or ‘subservient’ to the father or other family members.
+The importance of the mother’s role in the family has increased, and people no longer see it as unimportant or subservient to the father or other family members.
 As a result of this change, families are also freer to choose their ways of living and make decisions that suit their individual needs and preferences.

 Conclusion